Jane Hume: Senate (2016–present)

 In March 2016, Hume won Liberal preselection for the Coalition's Senate ticket at the next federal election.
 She was initially ranked in third position behind James Paterson and Nationals senator Bridget McKenzie, after losing to Paterson in the ballot for the top position.
 However, following a double dissolution she was elected in fifth position on the Coalition ticket at the 2016 federal election.
 Her candidacy was supported by the party's state president Michael Kroger.

 Prior to the 2019 election, Hume stated she was "seriously considering" switching to the lower-house seat of Higgins in place of the retiring Kelly O'Dwyer.
 She subsequently declined to contest the preselection ballot, citing a need for "fresh talent".
 Prime Minister Scott Morrison subsequently intervened to ensure incumbent senators Hume and Paterson were re-endorsed, following opposition from the party's conservative wing.

 In May 2019, Hume was appointed Assistant Minister for Superannuation, Financial Services and Financial Technology in the Morrison government.
 In an interview with The Sydney Morning Herald after her appointment, she described Australia's superannuation system as "inefficient" due to "high fees, duplicate accounts, underperforming funds and unnecessary insurance".
 She promised "a much broader vision for super" and said the government would make superannuation insurance voluntary for people under the age of 25 to reduce fees.

 Hume's title was changed to Minister for Superannuation, Financial Services and the Digital Economy as part of a December 2020 cabinet reshuffle.
 In March 2021, following the allegations of sexual misconduct in parliament, she was additionally appointed Minister for Women's Economic Security, a new position.
 She held both portfolios until May 2022, following the appointment of the Albanese ministry.
+Following Ley's resignation, under the Taylor shadow ministry, Hume was appointed as the Deputy Leader of the Opposition, Shadow Minister for Employment and Industrial Relations and the Shadow Minister for Productivity and Deregulation.